deamorim2/sdbs/EN-US/spatial_relationships.rst

 ST_Overlaps_ (geometry A, geometry B) compares two geometries of the same dimension and returns TRUE if their intersection set results in a geometry different from both but of the same dimension.

-Let's take our Broad Street subway station and determine its neighborhood using the :command:`ST_Intersects` function:
+Let's take our Broad Street subway station and determine its neighborhood using the ST_Intersects_ function:

 .. code-block:: sql